rapenne-s/bento/doc/reference.md

 - `env NAME=someconfig bento deploy|build`
   - only build / deploy the system "someconfig"

+# Configuration file

+A local file `config.sh` is required for Bento, it contains variable used to generate the scripts:

+- `CHROOT_DIR`: the directory in which the SFTP server will be configured to serve files from
+- `REMOTE_IP`: the IP address or hostname used by SFTP client to reach the server with the configuration files
+- `TIMEOUT`: time in seconds to wait until aborting when connecting to the SFTP server.
+Default value is `20` seconds.

 # Environment variables

 `bento` is using the following environment variables as configuration: